chakrabar/chakrabar.github.io/_posts/articles/2018-01-05-porting-existing-libraries-to-dotnet-core.md

 Though the `C#` code written for old `.NET Framework` works fine with `.NET Core`, the whole project does not work as is with Core.
 The main reasons are

 1. Some of the features are not available in `.NET Core`
-2. Some features are available with new APIs (changes in class, method, interface etc.)
+2. Some features are available with new APIs (the interface, class, method, parameters etc.)
 3. Some functionalities have moved to new `namespace` because of new granular NuGet distribution
 4. Some old NuGet packages are not compatible with `.NET Core`